Brain injuries are injuries to the brain caused by trauma to the head, triggered by a variety of incidents, such...Read article

 Please Note: When tilting the tube be careful.
 Gravity and weight will force it to move quite suddenly.
 Helping you stay safe and make minimal mess!

 - Then clean the interior of the column with warm soapy water.
-Use a soft cloth or a soft cleaning brush to thoroughly clean the tubes insides, making sure you get right to the bottom.
+Use a soft cloth or a soft cleaning brush to thoroughly clean the inside of the tube, making sure you get right to the bottom.

 *Stick to soft cleaning tools, as hard or metallic objects will scratch the inside of the tube.

-- Thoroughly rise out the tube with clean water, making sure you remove all leftover soap residue.
+- Thoroughly rinse out the tube with clean water, making sure you remove all leftover soap residue.